johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2016-12-11-webpack-syncing-enhanced-resolve.md

 ![](https://3.bp.blogspot.com/-b3dUlC6AJjI/WE2U_wcJvrI/AAAAAAAAA_4/lciulxFqwrUAZxLol9FVybHCpCdgXSufgCLcB/s1600/documentation-is-for-wimps.png)

-](<https://3.bp.blogspot.com/-b3dUlC6AJjI/WE2U_wcJvrI/AAAAAAAAA_4/lciulxFqwrUAZxLol9FVybHCpCdgXSufgCLcB/s1600/documentation-is-for-wimps.png>)In all fairness, things are beginning to change on that front.
+In all fairness, things are beginning to change on that front.
 In fact the [new docs](<https://webpack.js.org/>) look very promising.
 But regrettably, the docs on the enhanced-resolve repo are old school.
 Which is to say: opaque.
 However, I'm here to tell you that if a sync resolver is your baby then, contrary to appearances, `enhanced-resolve` has your back.

 ## Sync, for lack of a better word, is good